Magadha: Maukharis (c. 510 CE–c. 606 CE)

 The initial branch of the Maukharis ruled from Gaya in Magadha before later moving to Kannauj.
 The Maukharis have been associated with the Magadha region since the Mauryan period.
 The earliest inscription of the Maukhari dynasty has been found in Gaya dating back to the third-century BCE on a clay seal and the Maukharis continued to have a recorded presence in Gaya until the 6th century CE.

 Due to the events leading to the collapse of the Gupta Empire, Harivarman, the first Maukhari of Kannauj likely migrated westwards to carve out his own kingdom.

-Later history
+Late Medieval

 From the 11th century until the late 13th century, a group of Buddhist kings known as the Pithipatis ruled parts of the Magadha region.
 These kings referred to themselves as Magadhādipati which translates to "Lords of Magadha".

 Buddhism and Jainism

 Gautama Buddha, the founder of Buddhism, lived much of his life in the kingdom of Magadha.
 He attained enlightenment in Bodh Gaya, gave his first sermon in Sarnath and the first Buddhist council was held in Rajgriha.

 Several Śramaṇic movements had existed before the 6th century BCE, and these influenced both the āstika and nāstika traditions of Indian philosophy.
 The Śramaṇa movement gave rise to diverse range of heterodox beliefs, ranging from accepting or denying the concept of soul, atomism, antinomian ethics, materialism, atheism, agnosticism, fatalism to free will, idealisation of extreme asceticism to that of family life, strict ahimsa (non-violence) and vegetarianism to the permissibility of violence and meat-eating.
 Magadha kingdom was the nerve centre of this revolution.

 Jainism was revived and re-established after Mahavira, the last and the 24th Tirthankara, who synthesised and revived the philosophies and promulgations of the ancient Śramaṇic traditions laid down by the first Jain tirthankara Rishabhanatha millions of years ago.
 Buddha founded Buddhism which received royal patronage in the kingdom.